Secure document exchange

 Some broader platforms cover more internal functions but still treat the client portal as a secondary add-on instead of a serious workflow surface.

-If the portal does not materially reduce status emails and phone calls, it is not doing enough of the job buyers are actually paying for.
+If the portal does not materially reduce status emails and phone calls, it is not doing enough of the job firms are actually paying for.

 Useful next reads